Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Database Objects/Readme.md

 ### Object dependencies and change impact

 If you are doing impact analysis, use `ACCOUNT_USAGE.OBJECT_DEPENDENCIES`.

+>[!Tip]
-Snowflake defines an object dependency as a case where one object references a base object without materializing or copying data, such as a view referencing a table.
-That means dependency tracking is about logical references, not data movement.
-It is the right source for determining what will break if you rename, replace, or drop a database object. ([Snowflake Docs][7])
+>Snowflake defines an object dependency as a case where one object references a base object without materializing or copying data, such as a view referencing a table.
+>-That means dependency tracking is about logical references, not data movement.
+>-It is the right source for determining what will break if you rename, replace, or drop a database object. ([Snowflake Docs][7])

 ```sql
 SELECT *